mtitze/njet/docs/source/extras.rst

      (1, 0): 0.34364574631604705,
      (0, 1): -0.9390993563190676}

 In some circumstances, however, previously computed jet-evaluations remain valid.
 For example, this is the case if we want to extract a subchain of a given chain, defined by a slice of neighbouring indices.
-We can extracted subchains from the original chain in the same manner as it can be done with lists.
+We can extract subchains from the original chain in the same manner as it can be done with lists.
 For example:

 .. code-block:: python